 - Superman will occasionally have to appear as both Clark Kent and Superman.
 He'll get Batman or someone to help.
-In fact, I'd bet most long-running superhero comics with secret identities have run into this.
+In fact, most long-running superhero comics with secret identities have likely run into this.

 - Spider-Man and Daredevil seem to have a standing agreement to help each other out this way.
-It helps that the two have similar builds and each one's abilities let him perform a decent enough approximation of the other's (at least enough to fool the average Marvel Universe civilian).
+It helps that the two have similar builds, costumes that conceal virtually all identifying features, and each one's abilities let him perform a decent enough approximation of the other's (at least enough to fool the average Marvel Universe civilian).

 - Max Keeble's Big Move had Max missing out on a going away party held by Megan and Robe, his friends in favor of going to a milkshake party with Jenna, which also qualifies as a What the Hell, Hero? moment.

 - In Mr. Popper's Penguins, it looks like Tom is going to do this with his scheduled meeting with Van Gundy and his date with his ex-wife Amanda, both of which were to take place at the Tavern on the Green.
 He ends up completely ditching the meeting; as he leaves the restaurant with Amanda, Van Gundy is seen peering out the window at them.
 This causes her to reconsider her earlier assessment of him as a shameless businessman who cares only for money.